jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 In contrast, apparel companies typically have shorter credit periods and faster collection cycles, resulting in lower accounts receivable.

+These expectations are not met in the Balance Sheet Data prezented above.

 ### 2. Discuss what these balance sheet differences suggest about differences in the financial positions of the two companies.